revilowaldow/BITC/Sessions/2024/Caenis Comms with Kana.md

 How are you talking in my head?

-Attempting to organise a meet
+Attempting to organise a meeting

+What really happened at Lachaka?

+Agreed to a meeting along the river we are at

+*Description of location here*